tsackton/taelgarverse/docs/people/dunmari/kisa.md

 </div>

-A short elderly woman with graying hair and a limp, Kisa, known affectionately as Elder Kisa, is a member of the village council and the unofficial leader of Karawa.
+Kisa is a short elderly woman with graying hair and a limp, known affectionately as Elder Kisa.
+She is one of the respected elders of Karawa and serves as an unofficial leader of the village.
 She is a slow and deliberate speaker, always thinking first of the safety of the village and its people.